KeyboardKit/KeyboardKit/README.md

 ## KeyboardKit Pro

-KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales and an autocomplete engine.
-Going pro is also a way to support this project.
+KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales, autocomplete implementation, convenience views etc. It can save you a lot of time when developing more complex keyboards.

+KeyboardKit Pro is also a way to support this project, which is completely free and developed by a single person (with great help from the community).
+If you appreciate this project, consider going Pro.

+Note that KeyboardKit Pro extends this library by using the same extension points as is available to everyone.

 [Go Pro here!][Pro]

 ## Contact

+KeyboardKit is developed by Daniel Saidi, with great help from the community.

 Feel free to reach out if you have questions or if you want to contribute in any way: